orion-project/rezonator2/help/plot_cursor.rst

 :menuSelection:`View --> Cursor`

 The cursor is one or two crossing lines that can be dragged by the mouse.
 The cursor panel shows coordinates of the cross point of the cursor and the function values (in T and S planes) calculated at the point under the cursor.
+Precision of displayed values is controlled by the :ref:`application settings <app_settings_format_precision>`.

 The function values under the cursor are calculated accurately, so they are not interpolated by the existing points in a graph.
 An exception is :ref:`frozen <func_freeze>` function where functions values under the cursor are calculated by interpolation between adjacent points of graphs.

+Cursor lines could be undesired when you :ref:`copy a plot <plot_opers_copy_image>` as a image into the clipboard.
+Instead of turning them on and off manually, there is the :ref:`application option <app_settings_export_hide_cursor>` that does it automatically.

   .. image:: img/plot_cursor.png